nenekous/nenekous/README.md

 ## Experience:
 ### 1. UTest (2023 - now) - Freelance
-a.
-Perform manual testing on the app and website to ensure quality.
+- Perform manual testing on the app and website to ensure quality.
-b.
-Provide detailed bug reports to developers with meticulous attention to detail.
+-  Provide detailed bug reports to developers with meticulous attention to detail.

 ### 2. PT Satuka Teknologi Internasional (Contract, 2021-2023) - Operational Associate
-a.
-Conduct thorough manual testing procedures to verify adherence to company standards, ensuring an enjoyable and bug-free gaming experience for players.
+- Conduct thorough manual testing procedures to verify adherence to company standards, ensuring an enjoyable and bug-free gaming experience for players.
-b.
-Methodically identify and document bugs and issues encountered during testing, compiling detailed reports to facilitate effective communication with the development team.
+- Methodically identify and document bugs and issues encountered during testing, compiling detailed reports to facilitate effective communication with the development team.
-c.
-Evaluate and validate bug reports received from game testers and users, prioritizing and communicating critical issues to developers for prompt resolution.
+- Evaluate and validate bug reports received from game testers and users, prioritizing and communicating critical issues to developers for prompt resolution.
-d.
-Actively collaborate with the development team to guarantee that the product's quality met user expectations, offering insights and suggestions to enhance the gaming experience.
+- Actively collaborate with the development team to guarantee that the product's quality met user expectations, offering insights and suggestions to enhance the gaming experience.
-e.
-Generate comprehensive documentation and test reports to support efficient testing procedures and provide valuable reference materials for the team.
+- Generate comprehensive documentation and test reports to support efficient testing procedures and provide valuable reference materials for the team.
-f.
-Engage with players via chat, addressing complaints, and providing suitable solutions, contributing to an improved player experience.
+- Engage with players via chat, addressing complaints, and providing suitable solutions, contributing to an improved player experience.
-g.
-Assist in providing background music (BGM), sound effects (SFX), and Japanese localization to expand the player base among Japanese-speaking audiences, enhancing the game's accessibility and popularity within that demographic.
+- Assist in providing background music (BGM), sound effects (SFX), and Japanese localization to expand the player base among Japanese-speaking audiences, enhancing the game's accessibility and popularity within that demographic.

 ## Tools:
 1. Jira, Trello, and Notion - bug and project management